A Myhill-Nerode Characterization and Active Learning for One-Clock Timed Automata: Learning the Canonical Acceptor

 \section{Learning the Canonical Acceptor}

-In this section, we apply our Myhill-Nerode characterization for active learning of $1$-DTA languages.
-We present our Angluin-style $\lstar$~\cite{angluinLearningRegularSets1987} algorithms for learning the canonical acceptor \(\Aa_{(\rl,\approx^{L})}\) defined in Section~\ref{sec:syntactic}.
-In this setting, a Learner aims to learn an unknown language $L$ from a Teacher through \emph{membership} and \emph{equivalence} queries.
-In a membership query, the Learner gives a word $w$ to the Teacher, who responds saying whether $w \in L$ or not.
+In this section, we apply our Myhill-Nerode characterization for active learning of \(1\)-DTA languages.
+We present our Angluin-style \(\lstar\)~\cite{angluinLearningRegularSets1987} algorithms for learning the canonical acceptor \(\Aa_{(\rl,\approx^{L})}\) defined in Section~\ref{sec:syntactic}.
+In this setting, a Learner aims to learn an unknown language \(L\) from a Teacher through \emph{membership} and \emph{equivalence} queries.
+In a membership query, the Learner gives a word \(w\) to the Teacher, who responds saying whether \(w \in L\) or not.
 In an equivalence query, the Learner gives a candidate automaton (a \emph{conjecture}) to the Teacher.
-If the automaton accepts $L$, the Teacher responds with a Yes, else the Teacher gives a counterexample to the conjecture.
+If the automaton accepts \(L\), the Teacher responds with a Yes, else the Teacher gives a counterexample to the conjecture.
 All the information obtained using the queries is maintained by the Learner as an \emph{observation table}.

-We first adapt observation tables to our setting, and then present two algorithms, in the same spirit as in the work of An et al.~\cite{anLearning1DTA2020} on $1$-DTA learning.
+We first adapt observation tables to our setting, and then present two algorithms, in the same spirit as in the work of An et al.~\cite{anLearning1DTA2020} on \(1\)-DTA learning.
 However, our objective is to learn the canonical acceptor and this is the new challenge which is not tackled by An et al.~\cite{anLearning1DTA2020}.
-In our first algorithm, we assume a \emph{Smart Teacher} who can inform the Learner about the $\rl$ function.
-In this case, the task of the Learner lies in identifying $\approx^L$.
-The algorithm is almost similar to the classical $\lstar$, except that now we need to also identify the unknown constant $K$.
-In the second algorithm, we remove the Smart Teacher assumption and use a technique, partly inspired by the approach of An et al.~\cite{anLearning1DTA2020}, that guesses all possible resets and converges to a strict acceptor for the language. \kyveli{We do not anymore do small syntactic changes} We show that small syntactic changes on this strict acceptor will result in \(\Aa_{(\rl,\approx^{L})}\). \sri{Sri: shall we say -- We show that using some additional equivalence queries, we can derive the canonical acceptor.}
+In our first algorithm, we assume a \emph{Smart Teacher} who can inform the Learner about the \(\rl\) function.
+In this case, the task of the Learner lies in identifying \(\approx^L\).
+The algorithm is almost similar to the classical \(\lstar\), except that now we need to also identify the unknown constant \(K\).
+In the second algorithm, we remove the Smart Teacher assumption and use a technique, partly inspired by the approach of An et al.~\cite{anLearning1DTA2020}, that guesses all possible resets and converges to a strict acceptor for the language.
+We show that using some additional equivalence queries, we can derive the canonical acceptor.